moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

 !rawstack myData
 ```

-In this situation, since bytes is over 32 bytes in length, the memory pointer is displayed instead.
-But that's exactly what's needed, since you already know the entirety of the stack from the `!memdump` command.
+In this situation, since `myData` is over 32 bytes in length, the memory pointer is displayed instead.
+But that's exactly what's needed since you already know the entirety of the stack from the `!memdump` command.

 ![rawstack in Chisel](/images/builders/interact/ethereum-api/dev-environments/foundry/foundry-7.png)